SergeyKramp/covid19_korea/README.md

 # covid19_korea
 This is an EDA of COVID-19 data from South Korea in 2020.

 This was a final team project in university.
-The analysis and figures were generated with R and, in particular, ggplot2 and datatable
+The analysis and figures were generated with R and, in particular, ggplot2 and datatable.

 We looked at COVID-19 data available on Kaggle (https://www.kaggle.com/code/mehmetbicici/south-korea-covid19-analysis/data)

 As part of the analysis we explored three aspects: